ansible/receptor-collection/roles/setup/README.md

 name, and values a dict of the rest of the key-value pairs of the work definition.
 See <https://receptor.readthedocs.io/en/latest/k8s.html>
 for more information.

 ---

+    receptor_install_method: package

+Options are 'package', 'local', or 'release'
+If 'package', will use the os-specific package manager to install receptor.
+If 'local', will upload a local receptor binary.
+To be paired with `local_receptor_bin_file`.
+If 'release', the receptor binary will be downloaded from receptor Releases on github.

+---

+---

+    local_receptor_bin_file: '/tmp/receptor-bin'

+Path of local receptor binary.

+---

+---

+    receptor_install_dir: '/usr/bin'

+Receptor binary path on remote node.

+---

+---

+    receptor_log_dir: '/var/log/receptor'

+Receptor log directory.
+Used only when local_receptor is true.

+---

+---

+    receptor_github_owner: 'ansible'

+Owner of github repo where we search and download package if local_receptor_bin_file not exists.

+---

+---

+    receptor_github_repo: 'receptor'

+Repository github where we search and download package if local_receptor_bin_file not exists.

+---

+---

+    receptor_github_release: # not set, if set we use it for download package

+Repository release where we search and download package if local_receptor_bin_file not exists.

+---

+---

+    receptor_service_name: 'receptor'

+Name of systemd service that runs receptor.
+Used only when local_receptor is true.

+---